 Introducing Namibia

 Namibia is ranked amongst the world’s most politically stable countries.
-The Namibian government is committed to stimulating economic growth and employment through the attraction and retention of investments.
+The Namibian government is committed to stimulating economic growth and creating employment through the attraction and retention of investments.

-Rate
+Exchange Rate

 Trade Agreements

-- African Continental Free Trade Area (AfCFTA)
+- African Continental Free Trade Agreement (AfCFTA)

 - African Growth and Opportunity Act (AGOA)